peyrona/mingle/README.md

  **What computer do I need?**

-> A PC with Windows, macOS or Linux.
-In fact Mingle runs in any machine where Java 11 can run.
+> A PC with Windows, macOS, Linux...
+In fact **Mingle** runs in any machine where Java 11 can run.
 > Raspberry Pi is a 50 US$ computer very appropriate to experiment with _Une_.

  **How to install Mingle?**
-> 1. Download lastest release (at the right side of this web page: onli the "mingle-*.zip" file is needed).
+> 1. Download lastest release (at the right side of this web page: only the "mingle-*.zip" file is needed).
 > 2. Create a folder in you PC named "Mingle" (or whatever you like).
-> 3. Unzip the downlaoded relase file inside your local "Mingle" folder.
+> 3. Unzip the downloaded file inside your local "Mingle" folder.
 > 4. Either:
 >    a) Install Java 11 or higher in your local machine.
 >    b) Make a folder inside your 'Mingle' folder and make sure the name contains the word "jdk" or "jre" (e.g. "jdk.11.linux") and place inside the Java folder all Java needed files.
 You can download them from here: [Adoptium](https://adoptium.net)